department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/text-revisions/686-punch-list-0720.md

 ### Add student section (674)

+> We decided to do this one below the yes/no question instead of below
 - [ ] **HP!** Add instructional paragraph to "Is the student enrolled full-time in high school or college?" section
+> This is part of the form system
 - [ ] Move Required label to the end of: "Did student attend school last term?
 Note: This includes any kind of school or training, including high school."
 - [x] Change label for "Course of study or educational program" to: "Subject or educational/training program"
 - [x] Change label for "Number of classes a week" to: "Number of session a week"
-- [ ] Change text field to dropdown for shool type
+- [x] Change text field to dropdown for shool type

 ### Remove stepchild section